JinliBot7/JinliBot7.github.io/_projects/cloth.md

 <h2> Finite Element Method </h2>
 <p>
 The finite element method (FEM) is a numerical method for solving differential equations arising in engineering and mathematical modeling.
 Usually, the continuum material is discretized into triangular or tetrahedron elements.
 Then the deformation gradient and the internal stress are computed for each element.
 I tried to follow the classic 1998 SIGGRAPH paper <a href="https://www.cs.cmu.edu/~baraff/papers/sig98.pdf">"Large Steps in Cloth Simulation"</a>.
 A preliminary result is attached below.
-Notice    the self-collision is not handled properly and only the streching component of the energy density function was implemented.
-I didn't complete the full implementation since I found the result of the material point method (MPM), which is the state of the art method in the computer graphics community, is so astonishing.
+However, the self-collision was not handled properly and only the streching component of the energy density function was implemented.
+I didn't complete the full implementation since I found the result of the material point method (MPM), the state of the art method for deformbale object and granular particle simulation in the computer graphics community, is more promising.
 </p>

 <p align="center">